Not All Cheeses Are Vegetarian – Switzerland Cheese Advisory

 When you think of Switzerland as a vegetarian the first thing should come to your mind is cheese.
-However, not all cheese are vegetarian.
+However, not all cheeses are vegetarian.
 In fact, most of the cheese you will find in Switzerland are not vegetarian.

 Why Not All Cheese Are Vegetarian

-If a cheese is soft, it can be made using lemon and other plant-based ingredients.
+If cheese is soft, it can be made using lemon and other plant-based ingredients.
 However, if the cheese is hard, you need curds to form, which is done with the help of rennet.

 Rennet can be vegetarian as well.
 You can use plant-based ingredients or microbial culture to process the cheese.
 The cost is usually lower and quality of the cheese is usually similar.
 However, many cheesemakers in Switzerland still prefer the authentic way of producing cheese.
 In recent years, due to higher demand and lower cost, a trend is becoming popular across the world to produce vegetarian cheese.